oroinc/documentation/user_guide/reports.rst

 Chart
 ^^^^^

-OroCRM 1.4 support line charts.
+OroCRM supports line charts.
 To create a line chart for the report, go to the **Chart** and define the following fields (all the fields are mandatory and **must** be defined)

 .. csv-table:: **ChartSettings**